Generic Name: Beclomethasone (Oral Inhalation) (be kloe METH a sone)

 - Have a bone density test as you have been told by your doctor.
 Talk with your doctor.

 - Talk with your doctor before getting any vaccines.
-Use with beclomethasone (oral inhalation) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with beclomethasone (oral inhalation) may either raise the chance of an infection or make the vaccine not work as well.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.